Schattenbrot/mini-block/README.md

 - Not totally missing anymore but:

   - Styles are missing.
-  - centralized fetching (happens all over the place inside of components instead of functions)
   - create useInput component to make it reuseable.
 (Not needed now ... but great practice)

 ### Docker-files